 Time-barred debts are debts that are too old for creditors and debt collectors to sue you for.
 Each state has a law that dictates how long a debt collector can sue you for a debt.
-This period is known as the statute of limitations and is between three and six years for most dates, but can be longer.
+This period is known as the statute of limitations and is between three and six years for most states, but can be longer.
 Before you respond to an old debt, check the statute of limitations in your state.
 You can confirm the statute with your State Attorney General.

 Lawsuits for Time-Barred Debts